Problem

 I conducted a survey to identify potential users and their pain points.
 From this research, I created four additional personas—Tedge, Alexandria, John, and Christy—to validate needs across different business types and experience levels.

-Tax visibility was important, but only at a high level
+- Tax visibility was important, but only at a high level, e.g. tax contributions and profit level

-- I ran a Crazy 8s exercise to explore solutions rapidly.
+I completed a Crazy 8s exercise to explore solutions rapidly.
 Initial concepts included:

 - An accounting-focused dashboard